Massachusetts Tax Burden & State Budget

 Investment & wealth activity is even more concentrated

-Share of all Massachusetts income tax paid · 2022 · Each bar = one group of filers
+Share of federal income tax paid by Massachusetts filers · 2022 · Each bar = one group of filers

 Top 1%